 FOUNDED IN 1999 by the Late Dennis Barr

 The monies raised from the Festival are utilised for various initiatives, especially in disadvantaged communities.
-At present the Festival is supporting Manenberg High School in its endeavour to provide its learners, by and large consisting of youth at risk, with music education.
-The Festival sponsor a teacher for their Steelband Project, and in 2011 we purchased a set of marimbas for the school.
-Also, we provided various musical instruments to enable the school to start a jazz ensemble.
+At present the Festival is supporting numerous schools in their endeavours to provide its learners, by and large consisting of youth at risk, with music education.

 - provides an opportunity for young musicians to display their talents to a knowledgeable and appreciative audience at a prestigious event.
 And to assess their performance by comparison with the other bands in a non-competitive environment.

 - encourages young musicians, presently at a primary and secondary level, to develop their talents through further education at tertiary level, leading to a career in music.

 - assists in widening young people’s participation in playing a style of music familiar to their culture across the community.

 - reflects a world-wide resurgence in popularity of the big band swinging sound of exponents such as, Count Basie, Benny Goodman, Glen Miller, Tommy Dorsey, Gerry Bosman as well as encouraging the performance of music composed and arranged by South African musicians.

 - promotes awareness of the big band jazz style, gaining young fans and reviving fond memories of the swing era for many older fans.